kirillmash/social_network_system_design/README.md

 Required memory:
     115 * 86400 * 365 = 4GB

-Will use 5 hdd x2TB for posts storage and 170 ssd x20TB for images storage and 1 hdd x 500gb for comments storage
+Will use 20 hdd x1TB for posts storage and 170 ssd x20TB for images storage and 1 hdd x 500gb for comments storage

-For all storages will use master-slave replication with replication factor 2

-For storing posts will use sharding by user_id

-For storing images will use sharding by post_id

-For storing comments will use sharding by post_id in total we will have 5 hosts with 4TB hdd, 170 hosts with 40TB ssd and 2 host with 500GB hdd